 Myth: A woman’s vagina can reveal how many partners she’s had

 Vaginas can temporarily stretch to accommodate a large object—how else would women ever survive childbirth?—but they don’t stay stretched out, Harris says.
-This goes against the “wisdom” currently being spread all over the internet that having multiple partners, a partner with a large penis, or using large sex toys can make a woman’s vagina loose.
+That means multiple partners, a partner with a large penis, or using large sex toys don’t affect the vagina.
 How tight or loose a vagina feels depends on the woman’s genetics and the fit between her and her partner.
-Read on to discover 50 interesting sex facts you probably didn’t know.
+(Read on to discover 50 interesting sex facts you probably didn’t know.)